microlinkhq/analytics/README.md

 ### MAX_CACHE

 Type: `number`<br>
-Default: 43200000 (12h)
+Default: 86400 (1d)

-It specifies how much time a response can be cached, in milliseconds.
+It specifies how much time a response can be cached, in seconds.

 ## License